Washington DC Transportation

 Metrorail transit system consists of 6 lines that intersect many hub stations covering 105 miles of subway and aerial track.
 Clean, dependable, and featuring several architecturally interesting stations, Metrorail makes it easy to get around Washington DC without a car.
 Best of all, Metrorail takes you places every visitor wants to see, except Georgetown, where taxis are good options.
 Metrorail Hours of Operation: Mon-Fri 5:30a-12p and Sat-Sun 8a-12p.

-Metro Silver Line reaches Dulles International Airport in 2021.
+Metro Silver Line finally opens Dulles International Airport in summer 2022.
 With the exception of New York and Chicago, no other city Metrorail lines are as comprehensive, see: METRO SYSTEM MAP.

 Metrorail fares depend on where you go and a premium is charged during Rush Hours.
-Visitors should purchase a one-day, weekend or fixed dollar amount Farecard to avoid the cumbersome fare scheme.
+Visitors should purchase a one-day, weekend, or fixed dollar amount Farecard to avoid the cumbersome fare scheme.
 Two children up to age 4 travel free with a paying customer.
-Metrorail has good station signage, useful system maps and is ADA compliant, though elevators are sometimes difficult to locate.
-In a nice touch, all stations feature bumpy tiles to alert sight impaired patrons that they are nearing the platform edge.
+Metrorail has good station signage with useful system maps and is ADA compliant, though elevators are sometimes difficult to locate.
+In a nice touch, all stations feature bumpy tiles to alert sight-impaired patrons that they are nearing the platform edge.

 After a number of delays, two DC Streetcars begin service along H Street/Benning Road and Anacostia in 2016.
 Complimenting Metrorail, they mark a return of streetcar service to Washington after a 50-year hiatus.

 Maryland Commuter Rail (MARC) features weekday trains that depart from Union Station to Baltimore every 30 minutes in evening commute and Virginia Railway Express (VRE) weekday commuter trains depart Union Station every 30-40 minutes during rush hours to Northern Virginia.

-The Metrorail, MARC and VRE combination transport about 870,000 people daily, third only to New York City and Chicago, respectively.
-So be prepared for the occasional crowded station.
+Pre-pandemic the Metrorail, MARC commuter rail, and VRE commuter rail combination transports about 870,000 people daily, third only to New York City and Chicago, respectively.
+In 2023, prepared for occasional crowded stations to return.

 Site Seeing Tours